aleksei-berezkin/typique/README.md

 ### Nesting

 The nested rules are interpreted as per the emerging [CSS Nesting Module](https://drafts.csswg.org/css-nesting-1/) specification.
-Currently Typique downlevels the nested CSS rules to plain objects.
-The support for native nesting is planned.
+Currently Typique downlevels the nested CSS rules to plain objects; the support for native nesting is planned.

 ```ts
 const fancy = 'fancy' satisfies Css<{